The “How To” of a Successful Goal During the Pandemic

 WIIFM – What’s In It For Me, or Should I Say You

-Part of marketing my book will be to create a landing page or lead magnet to build interest in my book.
+Marketing my book part will create a landing page or lead magnet to build interest in my book.
 A landing page or lead magnet’s idea is to make you an offer that will grab your attention.
 Then ask you for your email address in exchange for something for you.

-You may not be familiar with a landing page or lead magnet, but we are asked for our email address every day.
+Are you familiar with a landing page or lead magnet?
+They ask for our email address every day.
 The technique to get you to supply your email address in exchange for something called a lead magnet.
 This lead magnet takes you to a landing page and presents you with an offer.

 Part of the book’s marketing is to develop presales in advance of the book launch and make people aware my book is coming to market.
-To tell you that my book launch is coming, I would need your email address.
+To tell you that my book launch is coming, in other words, I would need your email address.

-Before I ask you for your email address, why not involve you and get your opinion.
-What might motivate you to give me your email address in exchange for something free?
+Before I ask you for your email address, why not involve you and get your opinion?
+Therefore, this might motivate you to give me your email address in exchange for something free?

-Below is a concise survey, three seconds, not three pages.
+Please see our survey is short and sweet, three seconds, not three pages.

-If a book on purchasing and renting your first investment real estate property interests you, please feel free to provide your email address.
+Should a book on purchasing and renting your first investment real estate property interests you, above all, please provide your email address and why.
+A free book will make it to your digital book reader of choice.